Need book resources? We got them!

+Use these important resources to help you in your search activities.
 Click directly on the book logo to go directly to Amazon.com and order the book.

 People Hire People, Not Resumes (Frank Danzo)

 Frequent BBJ Guest Speaker Frank Danzo shares with us the types of tools, preparation, and mental exercises one needs to do to find employment.
-Finding a job is a full time work week, and commitment and hard work are needed to be successful.
+Finding a job is a full-time work week, and commitment and hard work are needed to be successful.

 From Cornered To Corner Office (David W. Hults)

-Written by popular BBJ Guest Speaker David Hults, this book is an engaging, must-read book that uses true stories from people in all types of careers to illustrate how we get cornered by others, by industry, by our company’s culture and even by ourselves as we seek professional success.
+Written by popular BBJ Guest Speaker David Hults, this book is an engaging, must-read book that uses true stories from people in all types of careers.
+It illustrates how we get cornered by others, by industry, by our company’s culture, and even by ourselves as we seek professional success.

 Best 201 Answers To The 201 Most Frequently Asked Interview Questions (Matthew & Nanette DeLuca)